UPPMAX/jobstats/README.md

 With the `-p`/`--plot` option, a plot is produced from the jobstats for each jobid.
-Plots contain one panel per booked node showing CPU and memory usage, and include lines indicating the usage flags.
+Plots contain one panel per booked node showing CPU and memory usage, and include lines indicating the job number, cluster, end time and duration, user, project, job name, and usage flags (more on those below).
 Plots are saved to the current directory with the name

     cluster-jobid-project-user.png